BerkeleyHCI/edg-ide/ide-getting-started.md

 Re-compile, and you should get a lot less errors now.

-### Navigation and inspection
+### Inspection
-However, overvoltage errors remain in links in the microcontroller block.
+However, overvoltage errors remain.
-You can navigate into the microcontroller block by double-clicking it.
-Inside, there's a bunch of decoupling capacitors and resistors, as well as the chip block `Lpc1549_48_Device` itself.
-If you mouse over the `vdd` pin connection, you should see the problem:
+If you mouse over the power connection, you should see the problem
 ![Connected blocks](docs/ide_visualizer_overvolt.png)

 The microcontroller is seeing a 5.0v ±10% voltage on a 3.3v device (technically 2.4-3.6v, rendered as 3.0v ±20%).

-You can double-click on the root block to navigate out of the microcontroller block.

 ### Adding and refining a power converter
 _In this section, you'll insert an abstract power converter to fix the prior error, and refine it with a specific part number._

-Repeat the add block flow with the abstract `BuckConverter` block.
+Repeat the add block flow with the abstract **BuckConverter** block.
 As with the barrel jack, the inserted code also takes a parameter `output_voltage`.
-Let's ask for a 3.3v converter with a ±5% tolerance:
+Let's ask for a **3.3v ±5%** output voltage:

 ```python
 self.buck = self.Block(BuckConverter(output_voltage=3.3*Volt(tol=0.05)))
 ```

 To insert the converter between the barrel jack and low-voltage components, we'll need to disconnect the barrel jack.
-Modifications like this need to be done in code, but you can right-click the port and navigate to connect statements it's involved in, then delete the port from the connection.
+**Modifications like this need to be done in code**, but you can right-click the port and navigate to connect statements it's involved in, then delete the port from the connection.
 Then, refresh the visualization by recompiling, and you can hook up the buck converter via the GUI.

-If you recompile, you'll still have a few errors.
+If you recompile, you'll still have errors.
-The buck converter is still an abstract type (it has no implementation), so we must give it one.
+The buck converter is still an abstract type (it has no implementation, and hence no output voltage, which confuses everything downstream), so we must give it one.

 Select the buck converter in the block diagram visualization.
 Then, search for `Buck` in the library browser, and pick the `Tps561201` under the BuckConverter.